SS340/Cube_Application/README.md

 # Cube_Application
-development of Alexa cube application
+(unfinished) development of an Amazon Alexa application for cube consumer services